-BIOBUILDS modular homes compress traditional 18-36 month construction into just 2-4 weeks of actual build time—an 80-90% reduction.
-The controlled factory environment enables ±1-2mm precision (versus ±3-6mm on site), 98.7% first-attempt Passivhaus certification pass rates (vs <1% for traditional and <5% for average modular), 15-25% cost savings, and 52-90% less construction waste.
-Module placement on-site takes 1-4 days—your home stands complete while traditional builds haven't even finished framing.
+BIOBUILDS modular homes compress traditional 18-36 month construction into 3 weeks to move-in -- an 80-90% reduction.
+The controlled factory environment enables far tighter tolerances than site work, supports Passivhaus-level airtightness, and keeps almost all work indoors before delivery.
+Module placement on-site takes days rather than months -- your home stands complete while traditional builds haven't even finished framing.

-The "21 days" isn't marketing hyperbole.
+The "3 weeks" isn't marketing hyperbole.
 While traditional construction exposes your future home to months of weather damage and coordination delays, factory production compresses the build into weeks of controlled, precision work.
 When factory-finished modules arrive at your site, crane operators have your fully-insulated, electrically-wired, plumbed home standing on its foundation in just 1-4 days.
-The remaining site finishing takes 2-4 weeks rather than the 8-12 months typical of conventional building.
+The remaining on-site work is the final 1-2% rather than the 8-12 months typical of conventional building.

 What distinguishes modular, prefab, and manufactured homes